jaderigby/jaderigby.github.io/Recipes/taco-seasoning.md

 - 2 tsp Chili Powder
 - 1-1/2 tsp Ground Cumin
-- 1/2 to 1 tsp sugar (sweetness preference)
+- 1/2 to 1 tsp sugar (depending on the level of sweetness you prefer)
 - 1/2 tsp Paprika
 - 1/2 tsp Crushed Red Pepper
 - 1/2 tsp Salt